skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ## 2. Take a look at an existing interactive problem set

 (Note: You can swap steps 2 or 3)
-On the Github page of RTutor [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) you find links to several RTutor problem sets that have been created as part of a Bachelor- or Masterthesis.
-Try installing one or more problem sets from their github page and try them out.
+On the Github page of RTutor [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) you find links to several RTutor problem sets that have been created as part of a Bachelor- or Master thesis.
+Try installing one or more problem sets from their Github page and try them out.
 This helps you to get an idea, how problems could be structured, which elements you like, and which you like less.
 Also you can learn a bit more R. For starts, I would recommend:

 [https://github.com/JonasSend/RTutorTopIncomeTaxation](https://github.com/JonasSend/RTutorTopIncomeTaxation)

-You can also download the whole github package as ZIP file and take a look at the source code of the problem set.
+You can also download the whole Github package as ZIP file and take a look at the source code of the problem set.
 If the problem set is called `myps`, the source code of the problem set is in the file `myps_sol.rmd` in the folder `/inst/ps/myps/`.

 ## 3. Work through the article and replicate the code in R